-We have found that layer files offer a very useful and efficient means for storing and saving data symbology for later use.
-For example, when you create a new data layer to share with a colleague, you could also provide a layer file so that the data can be symbolized as you intend it to be symbolized.
+Layer files offer a useful and efficient means for storing and saving data symbology for later use.
+For example, when you create a new data layer to share with a colleague, you could also provide a layer file so that the data can be symbolized as you intended.